-If you or your loved one is experiencing memory or cognitive changes, it may be something else, which may be treatable.
+If you or your loved one is experiencing memory or cognitive changes, it may be something other than dementia, which may be treatable.
 There are several treatable diseases that mimic the symptoms of dementia.

 So, if you notice your loved one acting strangely, it’s essential that they see a doctor as soon as you see changes.
 There could be something that is relatively simple to treat.

-Learn more about Dementia.
-Attend our free virtual program, “Understanding Dementia” on February 25th at 6:30 https://newseasoninlife.com/event/understanding-dementia/
+Attend our free “Understanding Dementia” program virtually on February 25th at 6:30.

 Urinary Tract Infection

-The thyroid makes hormones that keeps the body running smoothly.
-Too little or too much hormone can cause dementia like symptoms.
+The thyroid makes hormones that keep the body running smoothly.
+Too little or too much hormone can cause dementia-like symptoms.
 A primary care doctor can run a simple blood test to check thyroid levels.

 Diabetes that has not been diagnosed could cause memory problems, confusion, and poor concentration.
 Ask your doctor to check for diabetes.

 Over time, heavy drinking destroys brain cells that are critical for memory, decision making, balance, and thinking.
-The long term affects of alcohol can be devastating.
+The long-term effects of alcohol can be devastating.
 If this might be causing cognitive issues, speak with your doctor about treatment options.

 Heart or Lung Conditions

 If the heart or lungs are not working properly, they may not be supplying the brain with enough oxygen.
 This can affect alertness, memory, and executive functioning.
 Seeking the proper treatment quickly can prevent or delay symptoms caused by a lack of blood or oxygen to the brain.